tristandb/EfficientDet-PyTorch/README.md

 # PyTorch EfficientDet
 Here we implement [EfficientDet](https://arxiv.org/abs/1911.09070).
 The code is based on a RetinaNet implementation by [yhenon/pytorch-retinanet](https://github.com/yhenon/pytorch-retinanet).
 We use the EfficientNet backend by [rwightman/gen-efficientnet-pytorch](https://github.com/rwightman/gen-efficientnet-pytorch).

-## TODO
+## Current status
 Current implementation is able to run.
+I'll update this document as soon as I have some preliminary results.
+The paper by Tan et al. gives a few more details, which we would like to implement and report on:
 * Add depthwise separable convolution for feature fusion.
 * Add batch normalization and activation after each convolution with batch norm decay 0.997 and epsilon 1e-4.
 * Use exponential moving average with decay 0.9998.